stanfordnlp/stanza-train/README.md

 > Note: Only languages with [multi-word tokens (MWT)](https://universaldependencies.org/u/overview/tokenization.html) require MWTProcessor.

-Training `MWT` processor requires UD data, which you can find our provided toy examples [here](data/udbase/UD_English-TEST).
-You can run following command to train the `MWT` processor:
+Training `MWT` processor requires UD data, where you can find our provided toy examples [here](data/udbase/UD_English-TEST).
+You can run the following command to train the `MWT` processor:

-> Note: Our provided toy data is in English, which do not contain MWT, you should replace our data with data in languages that contain MWT (e.g., German, French, etc.) to train `MWT` processor.
+> Note: Our provided toy data is in English, which do not contain MWT, you should replace provided data with data in languages that contain MWT (e.g., German, French, etc.) to train `MWT` processor.

 ```sh
 bash scripts/run_mwt.sh UD_English-TEST --num_epoch 2